Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 Throughout this paper, manifolds and maps between them are smooth unless otherwise indicated.
-We use the inward-normal-first convention to orient boundaries of manifolds.
+We use the outward-normal-first convention to orient boundaries of manifolds.
 Homology groups are assumed to be with integer coefficients unless otherwise specified.
+A knot will denote both an embedding $S^1\to M$ and its image in $M$.
+We consider a graph as a topological space by identifying it with its geometric realization.

 \mysection{Finite type invariants of nullhomologous knots in $M$}{s:***}

 We study finite type invariants of nullhomologous knots in a closed 3-manifold defined by using clasper surgeries.
 The theory of clasper surgery has been developed independently by Goussarov and Habiro in \cite{Gu, Ha}.
 We review some fundamental properties of claspers and prescribe the type of finite type invariants studied in the present paper.
 The main result of the present paper is stated in terms of clasper surgeries.